Chapter 18.60

 18.60.255 Critical aquifer recharge areas.

-Development on or adjacent to a critical aquifer recharge area shall meet the following requirements:
+2. Development on or adjacent to a critical aquifer recharge area shall meet the following requirements:

-A. For projects where the construction of structures and improvements, including additions, results in more than 50 percent total site impervious surface area, the applicant shall provide surface water infiltration according to a surface water management plan that mitigates impacts to the aquifer recharge process, or shall submit a hydrogeologic assessment that indicates the proposal will not impact the recharge effect of the aquifer.
+a.
+For projects where the construction of structures and improvements, including additions, results in more than 50 percent total site impervious surface area, the applicant shall provide surface water infiltration according to a surface water management plan that mitigates impacts to the aquifer recharge process, or shall submit a hydrogeologic assessment, that indicates the proposal will not impact the recharge effect of the aquifer.
 Surface water management plans and hydrogeologic assessments shall be subject to review and approval by the Director.

-B. For development that includes hazardous substance processing or handling, or significant diversion, alteration or reduction to the flow of surface or ground waters, or otherwise significantly reduces the recharging of the aquifer, the development must be designed and constructed in accordance with a critical areas study that includes a hydrogeologic assessment of ground water vulnerability, including an assessment of predicted impacts to groundwater recharge and ground water quality.
-Applications for development that will significantly affect groundwater recharge or quality shall be denied if such impacts cannot be adequately mitigated.
+b.
+For development that includes hazardous substance processing or handling, or significant diversion, alteration or reduction to the flow of surface or ground waters, or otherwise significantly reduces the recharging of the aquifer, the development must be designed and constructed in accordance with a critical areas study that includes a hydrogeologic assessment of ground water vulnerability, including an assessment of predicted impacts to groundwater recharge and ground water quality.
+Applications for development that will significantly affect groundwater recharge or quality shall be denied, if such impacts cannot be adequately mitigated.

-C. The proposed activity must comply with the water source protection requirements and recommendations of the Federal Environmental Protection Agency, State Department of Health, and Seattle-King County Public Health.
+c.
+The proposed activity must comply with the water source protection requirements and recommendations of the federal Environmental Protection Agency, State Department of Health, and Seattle-King County Public Health.

-D. Storage Tanks.
-The Fire Marshal specifically regulates and authorizes permits for underground storage tanks, and the Washington State Department of Ecology also regulates and authorizes permits for underground storage tanks.
+B. Storage Tanks.
+The Fire Marshal specifically regulates and authorizes permits for underground storage tanks, and the Washington Department of Ecology also regulates and authorizes permits for underground storage tanks.
 All storage tanks proposed to be located in a critical aquifer recharge area must comply with local building code requirements and must conform to the following requirements:

 1. Underground Tanks.
 All new underground storage facilities proposed for use in the storage of hazardous substances or hazardous wastes shall be designed and constructed so as to: